antoniotorone/GiorgioDiFrancesco-photography/README.md

     2. The post-production page welcomes the user with this big and engaging sentence.
 [View-here] (https://res.cloudinary.com/anto8913/image/upload/v1621717009/2nd%20milestone-image/UX%20TESTING/testing-engage-sentence_snwock.jpg)
        Everything is in the middle of the page, so the user doesn't get confused and lost.
 [View-here] (https://res.cloudinary.com/anto8913/image/upload/v1621717019/2nd%20milestone-image/UX%20TESTING/test-post-prod-2_xndwpg.jpg)
     3. The prices are introduced from the packages heading, also in the middle.
        Some click interaction is present here and so easy to use thanks to the 2 vector gif that explain very well what to do.
-[View-here] (https://res.cloudinary.com/anto8913/image/upload/v1621717015/2nd%20milestone-image/UX%20TESTING/test-post-prod-4_xqxsxp.jpg)
+[View-here] (https://res.cloudinary.com/anto8913/image/upload/v1621717015/2nd%20milestone-image/UX%20TESTING/test-post-prod-4_xqxsxp.jpg).

 2. As a returning visitor, I want to be in contact without any difficulty finding a clear and readeble form.

-    1.There are two ways to be in contact: the envelope icon on the right side inside the head that brings the user to type and send an email straight, without scrolling to the bottom of every page in the website where is displayed the form.
+    1. There are two ways to be in contact: the envelope icon on the right side inside the head that brings the user to type and send an email straight, without scrolling to the bottom of every page in the website where is displayed the form.
        The  form includes the owner contacts on top, in case the user feel more comfortable to call instead than to do the first approach by email and below the inputs, easily displayed with these headings and placeholders that help the user to understand how to fill the fields.
        [View-here] (https://res.cloudinary.com/anto8913/image/upload/v1621717583/2nd%20milestone-image/UX%20TESTING/testing-contact-envelop_fomzc2.jpg)